lowRISC/opentitan/hw/top_earlgrey/ip_autogen/alert_handler/README.md

 In both cases, the LFSR timer proceeds with the next ping, but in the second case it will additionally raise a "pingfail" alert.
 The ping enable signal remains asserted during the time where the LFSR counter waits.

-The timeout value is a function of the ratios between the alert handler clock and peripheral clocks present in the system, and can be programmed at startup time via the register {{< regref "PING_TIMEOUT_CYC_SHADOWED" >}}.
+The timeout value is a function of the ratios between the alert handler clock and peripheral clocks present in the system, and can be programmed at startup time via the register {{#regref alert_handler.PING_TIMEOUT_CYC_SHADOWED }}.

 Note that the ping timer directly flags a "pingfail" alert if a spurious "ping ok" message comes in that has not been requested.